ezAldinWaez/leggies-game/Documentation/Static Scripts/LeggiesLibrary.md

 	- ShakeVector3
 	- RandomDirectionUnitVector2.
 - LeggiesSounds: It has a method to play sound from audio clip; it makes a new game object to play the audio and destroy it in the end.
-- LeggiesCameraOffset: It has the offset work needed for [[CameraFollow]].
 ___

 ## How to use it